How many times have you heard- “Cash is the King”?

 I got my first credit card working for a company for corporate expenses almost a decade ago.
 I rarely used it during those years because of my cash/ debit card habit, except for business travels and stays overseas.
 At that time, the cashback rewards and airline rewards were just in their infancy.
 I was so worried about using the credit that as soon as I would return from my travels, I would pay back the whole balance at once, well before the credit card due date.
 I did not know about the credit score thing then.

-Back then, we did not have a complex system of credit score management for an individual consumer in my country.
+Back then, we did not have a complex system of credit score management for an individual consumers in my country.
 Credit used to be determined based on the character of the consumer.
 E.g. if a lender did not like something about the individual consumer, the credit was denied.
-Agree, it was not a just and objective method of getting any loan, but that is how it was.
+Agree, that it was not a just and objective method of getting any loan, but that is how it was.
 But guess what, there were lessor defaulters also.
-People would save up for life’s necessities, build their modest homes with sheer hard work, patience, and determination to stick within their small budgets.
+People would save up for life’s necessities, and build their modest homes with sheer hard work, patience, and determination to stick within their small budgets.
 No one would sweat the fluctuating market economy or the job changes like we do now.
-Houses were paid up for in full, education was paid off in full with cash, medical expenses were down, food was awesome and wholesome.
+Houses were paid up for in full, education was paid off in full with cash, medical expenses were down, and food was awesome and wholesome.
 Good old golden days.
 I wish they never implemented it there.
 But it is not possible to get the effects of globalization- both good and bad

 So, when I moved overseas for the long term, I had a hard time understanding the credit system.
 More than how it worked, I struggled to understand why it exists?
 I battled with getting a credit card myself but my husband insisted on getting a family add-on credit card just in case I need one when I am out and about.
 I used that card barely in the first year.
 But when I saw the amount of reward balance in our February statement the next year, I was happily surprised.
 If you are anything like me, you know how the girl feels for the reward!!

 I do like to say that I am not loyal to this system either.
 It is totally conditional upon the rewards they offer.
-If in the future, the credit score systems change or the reward system disappear for god knows what reason or the worse- I fall into the trap of greedy consumerism, retail therapy, and abuse the opportunity ( we all know how retail therapy soothes female hormones), I will cut the cord with credit cards.
+If in the future, the credit score systems change or the reward system disappears for god knows what reason or the worse- I fall into the trap of greedy consumerism, retail therapy, and abuse the opportunity ( we all know how retail therapy soothes female hormones), I will cut the cord with credit cards.
 I will go back to my old ways of cash-only purchases.

 Credit cards may not work for everyone and cash is the best option for many of us.
 If you have your ways set and they work for you, I give you a big Hi Fife!!